 The drawback is the scorching heat of the sun at midday.
 This is easy to deal with, though.
 Just wear comfortable footwear and clothes, use sun protection (hat, umbrella) and bring enough drinking water.
 Besides, getting tired after a stretch of walking gives you a reason to stop by one of the hawker stalls to refresh your energy.

 There is also a Central Area Transit (CAT) bus route going around Georgetown which you can catch for free.
 The route and bus stops are also shared in my map.
 I usually use the CAT on my way back to the hotel after a day’s walking under the sun when my earthly body reminds me I’m not getting any younger.
 You may also wish to check other Rapid Penang routes along Penang Island here.

-Georgetown street art can be quite overwhelming so I subdivided these into 1) works of Ernest Zacharevic, the most famous artist who did the first murals along Georgetown streets, 2) the wrought iron sculptures scattered along Georgetown, 3) street arts along Nagore Square, 4) murals around the area surrounding Hin Bus Depot and 4) other murals painted by various artists both local and foreign.
+Georgetown street art can be quite overwhelming so I subdivided these into 1) works of Ernest Zacharevic, the most famous artist who did the first murals along Georgetown streets, 2) the wrought iron sculptures scattered along Georgetown, 3) street arts along Nagore Square, 4) Penang murals around the area surrounding Hin Bus depot and 4) other Penang murals painted by various artists both local and foreign.

-Check out the locations of the street art in the map below.
+Check out the Georgetown, Penang street art map below to find locations of the street art installations.
 I have also included the CAT bus route and stops.

 Ernest Zacharevik is a Lithuanian artist commissioned to paint street art murals during the 2012 Georgetown Festival.
 His works drew attention from the locals and foreign tourists alike and became the start of many more street art paintings over the coming years.
 What makes his street art appealing is the interactive nature of the murals, making use of real objects as a part of his art work.